Do you want to write an eBook, but feel intimidated by the whole process?

 My point is, just leave some extra time for unexpected issues, so you’re able to launch on time.

-Once I had my FINAL version of my eBook, I published it through Reedsy (in both a PDF and epub file), and uploaded it onto Coach so I could sell it (Coach makes it super easy to sell digital products like eBooks, online courses, etc — plus, I work for them, so that made it even easier 😄 ).
+Once I had my FINAL version of my eBook, I published it through Reedsy (in both a PDF and epub file), and uploaded it onto Podia so I could sell it (Podia makes it super easy to sell digital products like eBooks, online courses, etc — plus, I work for them, so that made it even easier 😄 ).

 Here’s a peek at my final sales page (complete with a photo, price, description, chapter outline, reviews, and FAQ) — you can see the live version here: